 - Vehicular Homicide involving Leaving the Scene is a First Degree Felony punishable by a fine of not more than $10,000 and/or 30 years in prison.

 If you were charged with any DUI offense involving the death or serious injury of another person.
 Attorney Ashley Aulls represents clients charged with serious felony DUI offenses throughout Hernando County, and the surrounding areas of the Fifth Judicial Circuit.
-Call to talk with an attorney at Ashley M. Aulls, P.A. today about any version of Florida's DUI manslaughter statute in Hernando County, Citrus County, Sumter County, or Pasco County, Florida.
+Call to talk with an attorney at The Law Office of Ashley Aulls, P.A. today about any version of Florida’s DUI manslaughter statute in Hernando County, Citrus County, Sumter County, or Pasco County, Florida.

 Information Center for DUI Manslaughter in Florida

 - DUI Manslaughter under Florida Statute § 316.193(3)(a)(b)(c)3

 - DUI Manslaughter Involving Leaving the Scene of the Crash

 - Finding an Attorney for DUI Manslaughter in Hernando County

 The elements of Driving under the Influence Manslaughter requires proof beyond all reasonable doubt of the following elements: